clgzb9610/planets-wekazaji/README.md

 ### Clone with Webstorm

 Click 'Check out from Version Control' in Webstorm start menu.
 Log in to your github account.
 Copy our github repository URL and paste it to 'Git Repository URL'.

+### Known bugs

+One big bug, especially for level 7, is when the sprite collides with the enemy and the teleporter at the same time it crashes since it doesn't know whether to go to the next level or keep to the same one.
+Also, we occasionally have timing problems, with one message not fully fading before the next one pops up.
+Finally, we have problem with edge contacts be it with player, enemies or the teleporter.

+### Future ideas

+In terms of how to expand our current game, one big thing we would like to add is more levels on the game.
+In addition to that, having a more concrete story whether it be through action in between levels or at the end is something that can be worked on.
+A free play mode as well, where the player sprite can simply explore the galaxies and move around has been discussed as well.
+Given user feedback on confusing gravity fields, one idea we have is potentially changing the colors of the gravity fields.
+Finally, there's always scope for potential new features such square planets, faster sprite movement and trampolines amongst many others.

 ## Built With